jaydonmoses/Blackjack-Game/README.md

    cd Blackjack-Game
 Then Compile & Run the game

-Option 2: Run as JAR File
+Option 2: Run as JAR File (Coming Soon)
 Download BlackjackGame.jar from the Releases.